ALU-Schumacher/AUDITOR/media/website/content/_index.md

 cron_schedule is in UTC, so specify accordingly.

 compression type specifies the type of compression algorithm used to create the parquet file.
-GZip is produces the smallest file size but requires longer time to process, whereas Snappy is quicker but results in a larger file size.
+GZip produces the smallest file size but requires longer time to process, whereas Snappy is quicker but results in a larger file size.
 Benchmark tests:
 For archiving 12.7 million records
 GZip -> filesize: 256mb in 32.2 minutes